 At OnePointe Solutions, we’ve spent years developing our amazing design strategies.
 We know how to design a molecular testing laboratory, and we know how to optimize your space.

-We’ve got you covered from lab casework options like powder-coated metal cabinets, stainless steel cabinets, and plastic laminate cabinets to epoxy resin countertops, fume hoods, mass spec benches, and more.
+We offer various lab casework options like powder-coated metal cabinets, stainless steel cabinets, and plastic laminate cabinets to epoxy resin countertops, fume hoods, mass spec benches, and more.

-Give us a call today at (866) 612-7312 to get started today.
+Give us a call today at (866) 612-7312 to start.